influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/event_handlers/discord.md

 ```

 ### Send alerts to Discord from a TICKscript
-The following TICKscript uses the `.discord()` event handler to send the message,
+Use the `.discord()` event handler in your TICKscript to send an alert.
+For example, this configuration will send an alert with the message
-"Hey, check your CPU", to the Discord webhook channel whenever idle CPU usage
+"Hey, check your CPU", to the Discord channel whenever idle CPU usage
 drops below 20%.

 _**discord-cpu-alert.tick**_